m-language/m/docs/tutorial/starting.rst

 Setting up the M Compiler
 =========================

-The M compiler does not need any special setup to work; simply clone `The M Compiler <https://github.com/m-language/m-language>`_ in the directory of your choice, install the dependencies, and run.
+The M compiler does not need any special setup to work; simply clone M's `github repository <https://github.com/m-language/m-language>`_ in the directory of your choice, install the dependencies, and run.

 .. code-block:: bash